Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 ## 🔮 What's Next?

-In Exercise 5, we'll explore GitHub Copilot's **Agentic Coding** capability to utilize Copilot as a full workflow assistant for addressing a GitHub issue, reviewing a pull request, and generating a summary of a pull request.
+In Exercise 5, we'll explore GitHub Copilot's **Agentic Coding** capability to utilize GitHub Copilot as a full workflow assistant for addressing a GitHub issue, reviewing a pull request, and generating a summary of a pull request.